-|Arnold, Constable & Co in 1894 -- King's Photographic Views of New York (author's collection)|
+|Arnold, Constable & Co in 1894 -- King's Photographic Views of New York (copyright expired)

 Actually, the original entrance to the old Arnold, Constable Dry Goods store was on Broadway.
 As the firm grew, so did the store; additions being added until at last the monster emporium spanned the entire length of 19th Street, taking out the former home of actor Edwin Booth with it.

 Wiilliam Schickel designed the final westward additions and even established his offices in the building.
 Despite a change in materials, the cast iron Broadway facade giving way to brick and masonry towards 5th Avenue, the additions are nearly seamless.
 When the 5th Avenue end was completed, Arnold, Constable & Company became the first department store with a 5th Avenue address.
 The massive emporium exemplified what would become known as a retail "palace."

 |5th Avenue facade looking east down 19th Street

 non-credited photographs taken by the author